 Power of Trust: Trent giving Bink and Chameleon his sword as he slept in the first book convinced them that he wasn't evil.
 In the same way, Bink released Xanth because it was the right thing to do, hoping that the demon wouldn't just leave and destroy Xanth's way of life.
 X(A/N)th does return because of this, and blesses Bink's descendants with magician-level talents, changing Xanth forever.

-Power Perversion Potential: Hypnosis, reality warping, scrying, shapeshifting, control over your own clothing.
+Hypnosis, reality warping, scrying, shapeshifting, control over your own clothing.
 If you can't think of any use for those, you haven't been reading the books closely enough.
-Then there are powers like undressing women with your eyes or making people bare.
-Barring an attack by evil garments, I doubt these powers will get much legitimate use.
+Then there are talents like undressing women with your eyes or making people bare.
+Barring an attack by evil garments, it's very unlikely these talents will get much legitimate use.

 Pretty in Mink: In the fourth book, Irene is given a fur garment, with a silver lining sewn in.